 Your privacy is important to us.
-This SAC Personal Data Protection Policy sets out how SAC and our affiliated associations (“Organisation”, “us”, “we” or “our”) comply with the provisions of the Personal Data Protection Act 2012 of Singapore (“PDPA”).
+This SAC Personal Data Protection Policy sets out how SAC comply with the provisions of the Personal Data Protection Act 2012 of Singapore (“PDPA”).

-We also want you to understand the way in which we collect, use, disclose and/ or retain your Personal Data.
+We also want you to understand the way in which we collect, use or disclose your Personal Data.
 This Personal Data Protection Policy sets out:

 a. our policies on how we manage your Personal Data;

-You agree and consent to us, the Organisation, and our authorised service providers and third parties to collect, use and disclose and/ or retain your Personal Data in the manner set forth in this Personal Data Protection Policy.
+You agree and consent to us and our authorised third parties to collect, use and disclose and/ or retain your Personal Data in the manner set forth in this Personal Data Protection Policy.

 This Personal Data Protection Policy supplements but does not supersede nor replace any other consent which you may have previously provided to us nor does it affect any right that we may have at law in connection with the collection, use, disclosure and/ or retention of your Personal Data.

-From time to time, we may update this Personal Data Protection Policy to ensure that our Policy is consistent with developments and trends in the Labour Movement and/ or any regulatory changes.
+We may update this Personal Data Protection Policy from time to time as SAC deems fit.
 Should any revision(s) be made to this Personal Data Protection Policy, updates will be published on our public site (www.sac.gov.sg/pdpa).
 Subject to your legal rights in Singapore, the prevailing terms of the Personal Data Protection Policy shall apply.

 This Personal Data Protection Policy forms a part of the terms and conditions governing your relationship with us and should be read in conjunction with such terms and conditions (“Terms and Conditions”).
 In the event of any inconsistency between the provisions of the Personal Data Protection Policy and the Terms and Conditions, the provisions of the Terms and Conditions shall prevail.